- Prescription Drug Assistance Programs

 The drug company will review and decide whether to approve your application.
 If approved, the drugs are mailed within a few weeks, usually to your doctor’s office, at no cost to you.
 Your doctor will give them to you.

 To keep the supply of drugs coming, you’ll need to re-apply with a new prescription from your doctor a few weeks before you run out of the drug.
 Some drug companies will include a renewal application in your shipment; with others you may need to call for a renewal form.
 It’s up to you to submit your refill request in time.

-- Remember that drug companies rely on your doctor’s recommendations, so your doctor plays a key role in your getting accepted.
+- Remember that drug companies rely on your doctor’s recommendations, so your doctor plays a key role in your acceptance.
 If your doctor doesn’t know about these programs, ask him or her to call or go to the website of the assistance program you are looking at.

-- Make a copy of all the filled out forms and letters before mailing them.
-Keep your copies in a safe place so that you can use them to fill out the renewal request.
+- Make copies of all the filled out forms and letters before mailing them.
+Keep your copies in a safe place so that you can use them to fill out the renewal requests.

 - If a drug company doesn’t approve your application, ask your doctor to prescribe a different or generic medicine, and then re-apply to the new drug company.